itsmesohmm/WebSecLab/README.md

-# Som Web Hacking Lab
+# Som's Web Hacking Lab

 A lightweight vulnerable web application lab using Docker.
 Built for beginners to practice web hacking in a secure environment.